 Why would an owl get hit by a car?

-Although he’s smaller than most, this Northern Saw-whet Owl was no exception— he got clipped by a car on twisty Lucas Valley Road in Northern San Rafael.
+Although he's smaller than most, this Saw-whet Owl was no exception— he was clipped by a car on twisty Lucas Valley Road in northern San Rafael.

 Owls are raptors that hunt for prey on silent wings.
 This tiny predator feeds mostly on insects and small rodents.